 Disney Plus channels, movies and TV shows

-There's obviously stacks of content on Disney+ in the form of movies and TV shows, such as the January 2021 hit launch that was WandaVision, and the selection continues to expand all the time.
-With the coronavirus-related closure of cinemas, some movies are arriving earlier than expected, too, such as the live recording of Hamilton on Broadway.
+There's obviously stacks of content on Disney+ in the form of movies and TV shows, such as the 2021 hits WandaVision and Loki, and the selection continues to expand all the time.
+With the coronavirus-related closure of cinemas, some movies are arriving earlier than expected, too, such as the live recording of Hamilton on Broadway and Black Widow.

 The UK has lagged behind the US in some cases, however.
 Don't panic if you notice slight discrepancies such as these while you're comparing the library content between different countries.
 You might see other programming variations between countries as time goes on.
 But recently we've been seeing content go live basically at the same time around the world.

-Onward and Artemis Fowl are other cinema releases that were made available on Disney Plus earlier than they would typically have been.
-We'll have to wait and see whether this policy continues once life gets back to normal, but... probably not.
-We can see plenty of simultaneous releases though.
+Onward and Artemis Fowl are other cinema releases that were made available on Disney Plus earlier than they would typically have been, while Cruella is another major movie that recently launched in the platform and attracted a lot of eyeballs.

 If you're wondering what the incoming Disney Plus highlights of 2021 are, Disney has very helpfully put together a trailer showing some of the highlights, which we've embedded below.
 We've also put together our own curated list of the best of Disney Plus in 2021.